 - A Federally tax-exempt nonprofit arts organization

-- A North Dakota public education institution - Arts budgets must be isolated from the larger entity’s budget and have an advisory committee for the proposed project.
+- A North Dakota public education institution.
+Arts budgets must be isolated from the larger entity’s budget and have an advisory committee for the proposed project.

-Additional Eligibility Guidelines for Nonprofit Arts Organization Applicants
+Additional Eligibility Guidelines for Nonprofit Arts Organizations

-- Majority of arts programming, services, or activities take place in North Dakota, and primarily serve and engage North Dakota audiences and participants.
+- Majority of arts programming, services, or activities must take place in North Dakota, and primarily serve and engage North Dakota audiences and participants.